 The defendant in a product liability suit may argue that they are not liable because the defect was a result of a process that was state of the art at the time.
 They may also contend that the real cause of the harm was substantial modification or misuse that was not reasonably foreseeable.
 Lastly, a defendant could deny liability in a food product defect case by showing that the plaintiff's overconsumption was the real cause of the injury.

-There are a number of different ways to argue a product liability lawsuit, and the best approach depends on the specifics of your case.
-If you've been injured or suffered property damage as a result of a defective product, you should not have to bear those costs alone, but you need to act promptly because there are time limits for filing your claim.
-Get a free case review from an experienced attorney who knows Arizona's product liability laws.
+There are a number of different ways to argue a product liability lawsuit, and the best approach depends on the specific facts of your case.
+If you've been injured or suffered property damage as a result of a defective product, you shouldn't have to bear those costs alone, but you need to act promptly because there are time limits for filing your claim.
+Get in touch with an experienced personal injury attorney today who can explain how Arizona's product liability laws affect your case.

 Contact a qualified attorney.